MergenthalerLab/SPC-Clean/README.md

 > Citation information will be added following publication.

+## Sample data

+Sample image data that allow rapid evaluation of SPC-Clean were deposited on the open science platform Zenodo (https://doi.org/10.5281/zenodo.21934521).

 ## License

 SPC-Clean is released under a **PolyForm Noncommercial License 1.0.0** for non-commercial and academic research.
 For commercial licensing inquiries (including AI training, product development, or commercial applicatio), please contact us.
 See the `LICENSE` file for details.